Velocidex/velociraptor-docs/content/vql_reference/parsers/_index.md

 Arg | Description | Type
 ----|-------------|-----
 device|The device file to open.
-This may be a full path - we will figure out the device automatically.|string (required) inode|The MFT entry to parse in inode notation (5-144-1).|string mft|The MFT entry to parse.|int64 mft_offset|The offset to the MFT entry to parse.|int64
+This may be a full path - we will figure out the device automatically.|OSPath (required) accessor|The accessor to use.|string inode|The MFT entry to parse in inode notation (5-144-1).|string mft|The MFT entry to parse.|int64 mft_offset|The offset to the MFT entry to parse.|int64